Waffle House Index

-The Waffle House Index is a metric named after the ubiquitous Southern US restaurant chain Waffle House known for its 24-hour, 365-day service.
-Since this restaurant always remains open (except in extreme circumstances), it has given rise to an informal but useful metric to determine the severity of a storm and the likely scale of assistance required for disaster recovery.
-The metric was first conceived of by journalist Matt Dellinger and the term later coined by former administrator Craig Fugate of the Federal Emergency Management Agency (FEMA).
-The metric is unofficially used by FEMA to inform disaster response.
+The Waffle House Index is a metric named after the Southern US restaurant chain Waffle House known for its 24-hour, 365-day service.
+Because the restaurant chain is always open (except in extreme circumstances), it has given rise to an informal but useful metric to determine the severity of a storm and the likely scale of assistance required for disaster recovery.
+The metric was coined by Craig Fugate in August 2004 after Hurricane Charley.
+He was leading the Florida Division of Emergency Management.
+The metric is unofficially used by the Federal Emergency Management Agency (FEMA) to inform disaster response.

 Description

 A Waffle House Index map prepared by FEMA during the February 2014 nor'easter, showing disruptions to operations in Georgia and South Carolina.

-The index is based on Waffle House's reputation for having good disaster preparedness and staying open during extreme weather or reopening quickly afterwards.
+The index is based on Waffle House's reputation for strong disaster preparedness and for staying open during extreme weather or reopening quickly afterward.

 If you get there and the Waffle House is closed?
 That's really bad...